gmadro04/ARES/README.md

 # ARES (Automating Robotics Experiments in Swarms)
-ARES is a experimental generator of missions to swarms robotics.
+ARES is a experimental environment to swarms robotics.
 ARES provides an experimental set up, a repository of collective behaviors (software control) and a protocol to study swarms robots and their properties.

 ![swarm generator work flow chart](Experimentos/tesis_diagram.png)